 Energy

-Greater Mekong Subregion countries are in varying stages of economic development, but they share common goals concerning energy security and environmental protection.
-Some have made significant progress in promoting renewable energy, clean fuels, and energy efficiency.
+Greater Mekong Subregion countries are in varying stages of economic development but share common goals concerning energy security and environmental protection.
+Progress have been made in promoting renewable energy, clean fuels, and energy efficiency, but new energy solutions remain crucial to the subregion’s advancement.

-The GMS Economic Cooperation Program Strategic Framework 2030 (GMS-2030) will emphasize cross-border power trade, establishing regional grid codes, developing regional markets, and expanding clean energy investments with a greater role for the private sector.
-GMS-2030, endorsed and adopted at the 7th GMS Summit of Leaders in September 2021, aims to provide a new setting for the development of this subregion for the next decade.
+The GMS Economic Cooperation Program Strategic Framework 2030 (GMS-2030) emphasizes cross-border power trade, establishment of regional grid codes, development of regional markets, and expanding clean energy investments with a greater role for the private sector.

 Related